Songs for Running

-The Songs For Running EP can be downloaded through iTunes, Amazon, Napster, emusic, Rhapsody and Spotify.
-It was released independently with help from producer Terry Radigan.
+Songs For Running can be downloaded or streamed through iTunes, Amazon, Napster, and Spotify.
+It was released independently in 2009 with help from the amazing producer and all around awesome lady, singer-songwriter, Terry Radigan.

 1. If You Had a Life to Kill (160 bpm)

 First of all, this song is not about killing anyone!
 It’s about that anger that you can occasionally have toward inanimate objects that don’t work (small technological gadgets I’m looking at you…) Am I the only one that feels like they’re doing it on purpose just to make me late for things?
-In the background you can hear my basic experimenting with a giant accordion.
-When played live it takes on a Clash-like punk/reggae sensibility.
-That accordion part could one day be turned into a lovely ska horn section.
-Please note 160 bpm is a bit slow for running.
-This is actually where I was when I started paying attention to my stride rate, when I try to go back to it now I can hardly stand it.
-It sounds good sped up though, so look for a re-released live version in the future.
+Yes, I know it’s absurd.
+In the background you can hear me experimenting with a giant accordion.
+When played with the band it takes on a Clash-like punk/reggae sensibility.
+That accordion part could probably be turned into a lovely ska horn section.

 2. To Be Alone (170 bpm)